brucelevis/DungeonCrawler/README.md

                 global[key],
                 const[number|true|false],
                 item[item_name] (use _ for spaces here; item_name=gold for gold
-* choice [choice0, choice1, ..., choiceN]
+* choice [choice0,choice1,...,choiceN]
  - Pops up a choice menu.
 The selected choice is stored in global[sys:choice].
    Hardcoded limit to 4 choices right now.
+Comma separated list.
 * set_tile_id [tilenum]
  - If the entity is a tile entity this changes the tile number.
 * give_item [amount] [item_name]